James Brudenell, 7th Earl of Cardigan: Marriages

 Early in the 1820s, Brudenell met Mrs. Elizabeth Tollemache Johnstone (8 December 1797 – 15 July 1858).
 Her husband, Lt.-Col. Christian Johnstone, had been a friend of Cardigan's since childhood, but, according to the account of Johnstone's mother, the wooing of his friend's new wife started soon after the wedding.
 In March 1824 Brudenell challenged Elizabeth's second cousin Gilbert John Heathcote to a duel, but this was unconnected to the dalliance: Heathcote had just broken off an engagement to Brudenell's sister, Emma.
 Only "primitive" and inaccurate pistols were used and neither participant was hurt.
 Johnstone started divorce proceedings in June 1824 and the suit was finalised early in 1826.
 Johnstone, who had received damages of £1,000 from Brudenell, was apparently happy to be rid of his wife, calling her "the most damned bad-tempered and extravagant bitch in the kingdom".
 She and Cardigan married on 19 June 1826.
 It was not a happy marriage; they had no children, and by 1837 they had separated.

-After the death of his first wife in July 1858, he married for a second time, on 20 September 1858, to Adeline de Horsey, achieving still greater notoriety as he had been conducting an affair with her as his wife was dying.
-This, however, was a happy union, notwithstanding the disparity in their ages (there was a difference of 27 years) and Cardigan's disappointment that there were, again, no children.
+After the death of his first wife in July 1858, Brudenell married a second time, on 20 September 1858, to Adeline de Horsey, achieving still greater notoriety as he had been conducting an affair with her as his wife was dying.
+This, however, was a happy union, notwithstanding the 27-year disparity in their ages and Cardigan's disappointment that there were, again, no children.
 Adeline, excluded from fashionable society for the rest of her days, accustomed herself to life in the country, happily forsaking her previous interests of books, painting and music, while Cardigan spent large sums of money making their home together comfortable.
 Adeline even remained on good terms with Cardigan's principal mistress Maria, Marchioness of Ailesbury and tolerated his other affairs.